akshaysai0109/Intel_Portfolio_Project/README.md

 ## Technologies Used

-- **SQL**: For querying datasets to gather insights into energy production and consumption.
+- **SQL**: Used for querying datasets to gather insights into energy production and consumption.
-- **Tableau**: For creating visualizations that present the findings in a clear and intuitive manner.
+- **Tableau**: Used For creating visualizations that present the findings in a clear and intuitive manner.
-- **Microsoft Word/Google Docs**: For documenting the project and findings.
+- **Microsoft Word/Google Docs**: Used for documenting the project and findings.

 ## How to Use This Project